WHICH COURSE IS RIGHT FOR ME?

 When you freedive, you will need to equalize the air in your middle ears and sinuses to the increasing hydrostatic pressure.
 If you are unable to equalize you will not be able to descend.

 Most people are familiar with equalization either through scuba diving, or traveling in an airplane.
 But the most common technique used for either of those (the Valsalva technique) does not work for freediving.
-There are reasons that it does not work – freedivers have less air available to them than scuba divers, and they descend head down, rather than head up – but the bottom line is that the typical technique does not work.
+There are reasons that it does not work – freedivers have less air available to them than scuba divers, and they descend head down, rather than head up – but the bottom line is that the typical technique does not work beyond a certain depth.

 Freedivers use the FRENZEL technique.
 With this technique, air is locked in the mouth so that it cannot escape down into the lungs, or out of the mouth, and then the air is compressed by the cheeks, jaw, tongue and throat.
 If everything is in the correct position, the only place for that air to go is into the nasal passage, then into eustachian tubes, middle ears, and sinuses.
 It sounds complicated but you can learn it.